1. Why CUDA Compatibility — CUDA Compatibility (original) (raw)

 [2] Supported on Red Hat Enterprise Linux operating system version 8.1 or higher.

 3.3.3.
-Check for Compatibility Support
+Check for Compatibility Support#

 In addition to the CUDA driver and certain compiler components, there are other drivers in the system installation stack (for example, OpenCL) that remain on the old version.
 The forward-compatible upgrade path is for CUDA only.

-A well-written application should use following error codes to determine if CUDA Forward Compatible Upgrade is supported.
+A well-written application should use following error codes to determine if a CUDA Forward Compatible Upgrade is supported.
 System administrators should be aware of these error codes to determine if there are errors in the deployment.

 3.4.
-Deployment Model for Forward Compatibility
+Deployment Model for Forward Compatibility#

-4. Conclusion
+4. Conclusion#

 The CUDA driver maintains backward compatibility to continue support of applications built on older toolkits.
 Using a compatible minor driver version, applications build on CUDA Toolkit 11 and newer are supported on any driver from within the corresponding major release.
 Using the CUDA Forward Compatibility package, system administrators can run applications built using a newer toolkit even when an older driver that does not satisfy the minimum required driver version is installed on the system.
 This forward compatibility allows the CUDA deployments in data centers and enterprises to benefit from the faster release cadence and the latest features and performance of CUDA Toolkit.